 If you are unable to keep your Step 1 or Step 2 CK testing appointment at the test center you select, you can reschedule for a different test center within your testing region, subject to availability.
 To avoid a rescheduling fee, you must reschedule more than 30 calendar days before your scheduled testing appointment.
 Refer to your scheduling permit for details.

 If you are unable to take Step 1 or Step 2 CK in the testing region you selected, you may request a change to your testing region.
-For more information, see the Request to Change USMLE® Step 1/Step 2 CK Testing Region (Form 312), available in the Resources section of the ECFMG website and from ECFMG, upon request.
+Additional information and instructions are provided with the form.

 Examinees with physical or health conditions, such as lactation (to express breast milk) and diabetes (to monitor/treat blood glucose), may apply for additional break time.
 See the USMLE Bulletin of Information for more information.